Covelo, California: Geography

-Covelo is the location of the Covelo American Viticultural Area.
+Vineyards and agriculture

+Covelo is an American Viticultural Area as of February 15, 2006, by the Alcohol and Tobacco Tax and Trade Bureau.
+The AVA includes Round and Williams Valleys, situated approximately 45 mi north of Ukiah, and spans 59 sqmi.

+Like the rest of Mendocino County, a large part of Covelo's economy comes from growing grapes for wine but also cattle ranching.

 Climate

 According to the Köppen Climate Classification system, Covelo has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.
-Covelo also has a four-season climate, with the dry part of the year during summer and the rainy part in the winter.
-Winters are also mild in Covelo.
-Although snow often falls on the nearby mountains such as Anthony Peak in the winter, it rarely falls in the valley.
-Diurnal temperature variation is strong year round, albeit the most severe in summer.
-During winter, the variation still results in very frequent air frosts.
+Covelo has a four-season climate, with the dry part of the year during summer and the rainy part in the winter.
+Winters are mild in Covelo.
+Although snowfall is heavy on the nearby mountains such as Anthony Peak in the winter, it is usually light in the valley.
+Diurnal temperature variation is large year round, albeit widest in summer.
+During winter, the variation results in frequent frosts.

 History

 Covelo began in 1860, with the opening of the town's first store.
 The post office opened in 1870.
 Some sources claim that the town was named after a village in Switzerland.
 However, there is no village in Switzerland by that name.
 Covelo may be a misspelling of Covolo, a fort in Pederobba, Veneto, Italy, which is near Switzerland.
 Alternatively, it could be named after Covelo, a village in Galicia, Spain.
+There is also a Covello in Basilicato, in the south of Italy.